‘Lucifer’ Season 4: The Second Episode Title Has Just Been Revealed And The Cast Films A Thank You Video

 — See What's Next (@seewhatsnext) August 13, 2018

-Tom Ellis has also seen fit to show off his extraordinary prowess at the gym so that he can get some serious “devil training” in during shooting of Season 4.
+Tom Ellis has also seen fit to show off his extraordinary prowess at the gym so that he can get some serious “devil training” in during shooting of the new season.
 His secret weapon?
 A taxing exercise known as a tricep finisher, which should make him capable of defeating nearly any enemy that happens to pop up in Lucifer.

 While there is no set date for Season 4 of Lucifer to begin, fans appear pleased enough that their efforts to save the show have proven successful as the cast and writers of the show continue to keep so-called “Lucifans” up to date with production videos and other insightful social media posts.